studio24/amplify/docs/javascript.md

 ## JavaScript build tools

-[Webpack](https://webpack.js.org/) is used to compile, transpile and minify JavaScript files.
-There is a `webpack.config.js` file in the project root which controls this process.

-@TODO: add notes about Babel setup and transpiling from the browserslist in `package.json`.
+[Vite](https://vite.dev/) is used to compile, transpile and minify JavaScript files.
+There is a `build-js.mjs` file in the project root which controls this process, bundling each entry point in `assets-src/js` independently.
+The transpilation target is derived from the `browserslist` field in `package.json`.

+Entry files are managed within `package.json` under the `config.entries` field; this means that any new JavaScript file added to the project should be added to this list.

+External libraries are also managed within `package.json` under the `config.externals` field.
+This means that any third party library that need to be referenced should be added to this list.
+Amplify already had `fontfaceobserver` in this list.